alxdavids/ourbbg/content/post/intro.md

 34 year old strikers with a goalscoring average of less than 1 goal in every 6 matches.

-After 17 seasons of watching and listening to nearly every game, we still don't know what the identity of the club is.
+As we enter our 17th season of watching and listening to nearly every game, we still don't know what the identity of the club is.

 ## The Future